mcore1976/cc1101-tool/README.md

 ----

-Example for Arduino Nano board :
+Example for Arduino Nano board - ATTENTION !
+I HAVE TESTED THIS BOARD AND IT REQUIRES TTL LOGIC COVERTER 5V<->3.3V ESPECIALLY FOR BOARD CC1101 : E07-M1101D, otherwise it does not work

 // defining PINs for Arduino NANO